-Summary of pH Concentration by Town
+Summary of Countywide pH Concentrations

 Chloride

 In most areas of Wisconsin, chloride concentrations are naturally low (usually less than 15 mg/L).
 Higher concentrations may serve as an indication that the groundwater supplied to your well has been impacted by various human activities.
 Fifty-nine percent of wells tested as part of the Green County Well Water Monitoring Project suggest evidence that land-use has impacted the well water quality.